The Fool as Feelings

 - →The feeling is young: excitement about newness, not proof they're ready to commit.

-- →Reversed: the pull exists but is blocked by fear or chasing novelty itself.
+- →Reversed: the pull is there but blocked by fear, or they just chase the thrill.

-If you're asking how someone feels about you and The Fool appears, the honest read is excitement: they feel pulled toward something new with you, and the pull is real.
+If you're asking how someone feels about you and The Fool appears, the honest read is excitement.
+They feel pulled toward something new with you, and the pull is real.
 What the card can't tell you is how deep it runs yet.
-Here's how to read the difference between drawn-in and committed.
+Here's how to tell drawn-in from committed.

 The Fool Upright As Feelings

 But the Fool describes the age of a feeling, not its size.
-They're drawn to the adventure of you — the newness, the not knowing what happens next.
+They're drawn to the adventure of you: the newness, the not knowing what happens next.
 That's real, but it's young.
-Excitement about the experience of being with you and readiness to commit to you are different feelings, and this card only confirms the first.
+Excitement about being with you is one feeling.
+Readiness to commit to you is another.
+This card only confirms the first.

-If you drew it about an ex, it can mean they picture starting over from scratch — seeing you fresh, not resuming the old thing.
+If you drew it about an ex, it can mean they picture starting over from scratch.
+They see you fresh instead of picking up the old thing.
 Either way, don't read it as "they think you're a mistake."
 That's the classic misread the interactive Fool lesson trains out first: the Fool marks a beginning, never a verdict.

 Maya asks how her new coworker feels about her and draws The Fool upright.
 What is the strongest read?